-Often, police try to coerce people into confessing or bluff to make you say something that you do not mean.
+Often, police try to coerce people into confessing or bluffing to make them say something that they do not mean.
 Having an attorney there by your side ensures that you receive the full protection of Illinois law.

 A Chicago domestic violence attorney can help your case by negotiating on your behalf, speaking with the prosecutor, gathering evidence, building a strong criminal defense strategy, and fighting aggressively on your behalf.
 Your attorney should have a deep understanding of Illinois law on domestic violence and have experience fighting against these cases.

 If you have been falsely accused, they will do everything to ensure that your name and reputation are not tarnished, that the charges get dropped, and that your future is not ruined by a criminal conviction.
 If there is a legal justification for the alleged domestic violence, they will do everything to get the charges reduced, or penalties minimized substantially.

 A lawyer from our firm will build a Mitigation Package for you to paint an image of who you truly are to the prosecution.
 Not all law firms offer this service.
 However, at Hirsch Law Group, we have worked as former prosecutors, so we know how beneficial a Mitigation Packet can be to a person’s defense.
 We will ensure to include information on your education and work recognitions, references from family and friends, and evidence of you being a law-abiding citizen.

 The principal job of an attorney is to ensure that your future is not ruined by a criminal conviction and to fight aggressively to protect you from the prejudiced criminal justice system.